IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

   },
 ```

-For the most basic stage, only the "name", "xmlPath", and "roomVariantPrefix" properties are required.
+For the most basic stage, only the "name", "xmlPath", and "roomVariantPrefix" fields are required.
 But you will likely want to make additional customizations.
-There are many more optional properties that you can specify, which are documented in the [TypeScript schema definition](https://github.com/IsaacScript/isaacscript/blob/main/packages/isaacscript-common/src/interfaces/CustomStageLua.ts).
+There are many more optional fields that you can specify, which are documented in the [TypeScript schema definition](https://github.com/IsaacScript/isaacscript/blob/main/packages/isaacscript-common/src/interfaces/CustomStageLua.ts).

 Furthermore, for more information on the "roomVariantPrefix" field, see the section below on [Custom Stage Room Variant Prefixes](#custom-stage-room-variant-prefixes).